 “Sustain-Earth.com” is about to seek and to assist implementing appropriate approaches, on individual, group and collective levels, for meeting challenges in different moments, stages and contexts of our lives.
 Whatever we do, whenever and wherever we are at home, community, school, work, factory, farm and free time.
 It is about exploring, processing, using and reusing available, yet limited, natural resources on our planet to serve and get served through manageable, traceable and coupled interactions within and between families, communities, institutions, companies, nations, across political and geographic boundaries.
 It is about synchronizing our awareness, relations, needs, consumption and technology with natural processes on the planet and associated flow of essential life drivers, in particular, air, water, energy and nutrients.

-The planet with its unique, rich and diverse biosphere, lithosphere, hydrosphere and atmosphere has complex evolution where these spheres served each others, and all existing living structures, through tight time-space chains of continuous interaction within and between each-other and the rest of the universe.
+The planet with its unique, rich and diverse biosphere, lithosphere, hydrosphere and atmosphere has complex evolution where these spheres served each others, and all existing living structures, through tight time-space chains of continuous interaction within and between each-other and the rest of the solar system.
 This long-standing balance should continue in tact and in harmony.

 “Sustain-Earth.com” is about how to understand all life forms in such a way that we can integrate and manage our human resources and knowledge in best possible means.
 The collapse of several life phenomena on our planet as a result of “business as usual” made it IMPERATIVE to consider “Sustainability Thinking” in economy, investment, technology, industry, production, consumption, research, education, and service sectors.
 Capital investment is basic in any successful business and it is even essential for any business to survive.

-If so, how can economists and politicians explain maintaining the life on our planet through consuming its capital resources?
-We can’t sustain life on our planet through unlimited and blind competition on consuming the very source of its existence, i.e. natural capital resources.
+If so, how can economists and politicians explain maintaining the life on our planet through consuming its finite capital resources?
+We can’t sustain life on our planet through unlimited, accelerating and blind competition on consuming the very source of its existence, i.e. natural capital resources.
 Life on our planet didn’t start “yesterday” and it shouldn’t end “tomorrow”.
 We know for sure that “yesterday” was very far away, some billions of years ago.
 We started, also, to understand that “tomorrow” seems not to be very far away as we thought.
 We are even in hurry to end our day and to keep it short in rush for “tomorrow”.
 “Homo sapiens” developed cultures, languages and useful lithic technology through successive stages already 50 000 thousands years ago.

 Sustain-Earth.com is about understanding assessing the pitfalls and drawbacks of previous sciences and technologies.
 Through observations and knowledge “Homo sapiens” mastered their existence through progress in science and technological inventions.
 Major transformation to new industrial eras took place, i.e. the First and Second Industrial Revolutions.
 These revolutions are most important in the history of humanity since domestication of animals and plants.